lucarin91/SR-seminar/slides.md

-## Other approaches
-- Infrastructure and/or platform-based security approaches, such as **VMware vCNS**, **NSX**.
-They implement their physical counterpart (like switches, firewalls and routers).

-- Application-based security software like **FIDO** by Netflix.
-They analyze API-level behaviors within cloud applications and detect anomalous patterns.

-note:
-Infrastructure and/or platform-based security approaches, such as VMware vCNS [18], NSX [19], etc., extend the hypervisor/platform to provide distributed, and sometimes inline, monitoring for the cloud applications.
-They mostly try to implement monitoring techniques inspired by their physical counterparts (e.g. SPAN and/or TAP ports) in distributed virtual switches [20], firewalls [21] and routers [22].
-Our work introduces flexibility to these techniques with more fine grained and dynamic control, and augments microservice-specific context to address security issues that are important for this architecture.

-Application-based security approaches, such as in Netflix Fido analyze API-level behaviors within cloud applications to build application profiles and then use the profiles to detect anomalous patterns.
-Possible problems:
-- the hooks are inside the virtual machine and that can be compressed
-- lacks of visibility in the underlying infrastructure

 ## Conclusion
 The microservice architecture is a style that is increasingly gaining popularity both in academia and in the industrial world.

-Its not a totally new approach but actually an improvement of the well known OO and SOA.

 Standardization and research should work to create a more robust infrastructure to build secure and scalable microservices.